luisgralmeida2001/luisgralmeida2001/README.md

 ## About Me

-I’m a Data Science student with experience in Python, SQL, R, Power BI, and Excel.
-I have a strong interest in Data Engineering and am currently learning Airflow, Git, and DBT.
+I'm a Data Science student with experience in Python, SQL, R, Power BI, and Excel.
+I have a strong interest in Data Engineering and I'm currently learning Airflow, Git, and DBT.
 Alongside my academic studies, I engage in scientific research and participate in hackathons, which helps me apply and expand my skills through real-world projects.

 ## 🛠️ Skills